bertotuxedo/n3fjp-map/README.md

 - The `/config/config.yaml` volume is mounted read-only and pointed to via `CONFIG_FILE` so the service always reads the YAML options you commit to source control.
 - The `.env` file (if present) is loaded via `env_file` and feeds sensitive values like `QRZ_USERNAME`/`QRZ_PASSWORD` into the container without hard-coding them in the YAML file.
-- Environment variables set by `.env` override the YAML values for QRZ settings, letting you keep credentials out of version control while still enabling lookups.
+- Environment variables set by `.env` supply the QRZ settings—`config/config.yaml` no longer includes those keys so secrets stay outside version control.

 This holistic setup ensures your static config, runtime secrets, and container wiring stay aligned without manual edits in multiple places.